sergei-mironov/cake3/README.md

 Thirdcake
 =========

 Thirdcake is a Makefile DSL written in Haskell.
+Write your build logic in Haskell, obtain clean and safe Makefile, distribute it to the end-users.
-It can help you to define clean and correct Makefile for your project.
-Currenly, only GNU Make dialect is supported.
+Currenly, GNU Make is required.

 Installing
 ----------